 Line Integrals

-Line Integral Formula:
+Line Integral Formula

-For a curve $\vec{c}(t)$ with starting point $t=a$ and ending point $t=b$ through a vector field $\vec{F}(x,y)$, it is $$ \int_a^b \vec{F}(\vec{c}(t)) \cdot \vec{c}'(t) \ dt. $$
+For a parameteric curve $\vec{c}(t)$ with starting point $t=a$ and ending point $t=b$ through a vector field $\vec{F}(x,y)$, the line integral over the interval $[a,b]$ is $$ \int_a^b \vec{F}(\vec{c}(t)) \cdot \vec{c}'(t) \ dt. $$

 Here is an example computation.
 For the curve $\vec{c}(t) = \langle \cos(t), \sin(t) \rangle$ from $t=0$ to $t=2\pi$ through the vector field $\vec{F}(x,y) = \left\langle -y, x \right\rangle$ is computed as...